F1 2025 highlights: Race replays and extended highlights

 Your guide to watching F1 highlights live on TV throughout the 2025 season.

-But keeping track of every moment can be tricky given the global nature of the race calendar.
+But keeping track of every moment can be tricky given the global nature of the race calendar, especially in the final few stages.

-British fans may struggle with the early alarm clocks for races in Melbourne, Shanghai and Las Vegas among others, but there's plenty of highlights to make sure you stay up to date with all the latest drama.
+British fans may have struggled with the early alarm clocks for races in Melbourne and Shanghai, while Mexico City, Sao Paulo, Las Vegas and more offer unusual start times, but there are plenty of highlights to make sure you stay up to date with all the latest drama.

 RadioTimes.com brings you the full round-up of where to watch F1 highlights in the 2025 season.